allen-q/allen-q.github.io/_posts/2017-04-18- Implement Linear Regression in Python From Scratch.md

 For the sample data set we have generated, we know W is about 50 and b is about 4000.
 However, in real world when we get a dataset, these parameters are often unknown and that's the problem we are going to solve.
 We are going to build a simple machine learning model to 'learn' these parameters from the training data set.

 First step is to initilize the parameters W and b.
-In this example, I'm going to assign a random number between 0 and 1 to W and 0 to b.
+In this example, I'm going to assign a random number to W and 0 to b.
+As long as you assign a non-zero value to W the model should work.
+It might just take longer to converge with a bad initialization.

 ```python
 W = np.random.random()